nivekcode/svg-to-ts/README.md

 Of course you don't always want to regenerate all the strings by hand.
 That's where svg-to-ts comes in.

+**Do you want to find out how to create your own icon library?** [Find out more in this blogpost](https://medium.com/angular-in-depth/how-to-create-an-icon-library-in-angular-4f8863d95a)

 # What it does

 This library generates a Typescript file with your svg definitons.
 The file